MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 For other sign in methods that are available in PowerShell 7, see the [PowerShell 7 log in experiences](#powershell-7-log-in-experiences) section later in this topic.

-1. After you've [installed the Exchange Online PowerShell module](exchange-online-powershell-v2.md#install-and-maintain-the-exchange-online-powershell-module), open a PowerShell window and load the module by running the following command<sup>\*</sup>:
+1. After you've [installed the module](exchange-online-powershell-v2.md#install-and-maintain-the-exchange-online-powershell-module), open a PowerShell window and load the module by running the following command<sup>\*</sup>:

    ```powershell
    Import-Module ExchangeOnlineManagement